near-ndc/i-am-human/contracts/registry/README.md

 - `sbt_burn(issuer: AccountId, tokens: Vec<TokenId>, memo: Option<String>)` - every holder can burn some of his tokens.

+- `sbt_burn_all()` - method to burn all caller tokens (from all issuers).
+To efficiently burn all tokens, the method must be called repeatedly until true is returned.

 ## Soul transfer

 The registry enables atomic `soul_transfers`.
 It Transfers all SBT tokens from one account to another account.